-Strong relationships with our existing clients and our ability to attract new clients of our business that we usually obtain contracts through tendering, we were able to successfully obtain contracts from our previous clients recurrently.
+Strong relationships with our existing clients and our ability to attract new clients

+We have established strong relationships with our clients.
+Our relationship with Client V dates back to 2011 when we were first engaged for the bare shell fit-out of their office in Central.
+Despite the nature of our business that we usually obtain contracts through tendering, we were able to successfully obtain contracts from our previous clients recurrently.
 For instance, our repeated clients include prominent financial institutions and insurance companies such as Client V, Client AC, Client S and Client Z, who have been our clients since 2011, 2012, 2013 and 2013 respectively, and have over the years engaged us for various services.
 Our ability to maintain good relationships with our existing clients allows us to stay in close communication with them, which in turn can keep us abreast of their office refurbishment plans or restacking needs.
 These clients would sometimes notify us on new business opportunities and invite us to submit tenders for these opportunities and projects.
 Owing to our extensive experience, industry expertise and historical track record (particularly with respect to historical projects that we have completed for these clients), we believe that we would have a greater likelihood in succeeding in the tendering process and these clients may engage us again for other projects and contract work.
 In addition, owing to our outstanding track record and good reputation in the industry, we are able to attract new clients and maintain good relationships with project management companies, who invite us to submit tenders for their projects.
 During the Track Record Period, we worked on projects for a total of 107 clients, including new clients such as Client HI and Client CL.
 In May 2017, we were selected as one of the main contractors of the approved vendor list of Client HB for the provision of fit-out services to certain commercial, residential and retail premises on a framework arrangement basis for a minimum of two years.
 We believe the strong relationships with our existing clients and our ability to attract new clients can ensure our business sustainability and continuous growth in the future.